4lowtherabbit/4lowTheRabbit.github.io/blogs/2023/05/Maintenance/index.md

    A cloud-ready web application should be design be resilient to restarts, that can start up quickly and successfully.

-   Some safeguarding features can used to handle unexpected start up failures.
+   Some safeguarding features can be used to handle unexpected start up failures.
 Taking Azure App Service for example:

    * To reserve more time for the web application to start up before a new instance starts to take requests.